💡 The Frank Takeaways:

 Tracking Your Progress

-Attending two colleges at once is no walk in the park.
+Going to two colleges at once is no walk in the park.
 You need to come prepared to work hard, track your credits, and communicate with advisors from both institutions.
 At the end of every semester, you should meet with your advisors to go over your transcripts.
-Ensure that you’ve been awarded all the credits you took and go over the plan for your next semester.
+You’ll want to ensure that you’ve been awarded all the credits you took and go over the plan for your next semester.

 When it comes to attending two colleges, staying organized is key.
 From there, you should be able to navigate the difficult transfer process with ease and understanding.